bluemix/Android-Download-Manager-Pro/README.md

 -----

-this method pauses queue download and if no queue download was started it throws a QueueDownloadNotStartedException exception.
+this method pauses queue download and if no queue download was started.
+It throws a QueueDownloadNotStartedException exception.
 ```java
 void DownloadManagerPro.pauseQueueDownload()throws QueueDownloadNotStartedException
 ```